 Every loan is unique.
 Never agree to borrow without reviewing all the information provided along with the terms.
-Here are a few basics to consider:
+Here are a few matters to consider:

-- Interest rates: These rates show capital depreciation over time and result in added charges throughout a specific loan term.
-The higher the rate, the more you may end up paying on your loan.
-You can compare rates from one loan to another to find out how much you’ll owe.
+- Interest rates: These rates show how much you will pay for borrowed money over a specific loan term.
+The higher the rate, the more you end up paying on your loan.
+Compare rates of loan offer to find out how much you’d owe.

-- Factor rates: This isn’t the same as an interest rate—instead, factor rates reflect the total cost of borrowing.
-Be careful: Factor rates may be expressed on a per-month or per-week basis, which can make a loan seem cheaper than it actually is.
+- Factor rates: These reflect the total cost of borrowing.
+Be careful: Factor rates may be expressed on a per-month or per-week basis, which can make a loan seem cheaper than it is.

 - Term: How long a loan takes to reach maturity and when it needs to be repaid.
-You may have ongoing, regular repayments to make on your loan throughout the course of the term.
-For instance, you may take a 36-month loan with monthly payments.
-A shorter or longer term isn’t necessarily better or worse.
-It all depends on how expensive it is to essentially “rent” the money for that term and how you’ll have to pay it back.
-Short-term loans are designed to reach maturity in 18 months or less.
-Long-term loans are typically longer than 18 months and may last for several years.
+You may have ongoing, regular payments to make on your loan throughout the life of the financing.
+Short-term loans typically are designed to reach maturity in 18 months or less.
+Long-term loans may last for several years.

 Gather a few quotes and consider applying.
-If you’re ready to compare your options, here are a few types of business loans you’ll probably see.
+If you’re ready to weigh your options, here are several types of business loans you’ll probably see.

 Business loans don’t have to be opaque and confusing.
 Learn more about each of these options so you’ll be in a better position to make the right financial decisions for your company.

-If you need a lump sum of capital to use for a specific investment in your business, a term loan may fit the bill.
+If you need a lump sum of capital to use for specific investments in your business, a term loan may fit the bill.
 Term loans offered by Fast Capital 360’s lending partners have several unique features: